Leadership Gap: Bridging the Divide in Teams

 If executive teams want to improve culture, reduce psychosocial risk, and increase performance, there is one group of leaders that deserves immediate attention:

+The leaders in the middle.
 These leaders translate strategy into everyday behaviour.
 They influence:

 Psychological safety